Maethorin/wight-cli/README.rst

 * **team* *<team-name>* ``positional`` ``required``

 Show the registered team information.
+The information include the projects registered for the team.

 team-update
 -----------